DEVELOPMENT: CREATING TOMORROW

 However no school can stand still and as ever we are looking ahead.
 We are ambitious and focusing on the future.
 We must continue to offer girls an education that prepares them for a rapidly-changing and ever more competitive world.
 We must enable our pupils to reach their full potential and compete in all fields – academic, sport and the arts.

 With this in mind, we have developed an ambitious, wide-reaching vision which covers nearly every aspect of the school.
-In 2014 the school created a Development Board, chaired by Sue Laing, a past parent, and comprises senior school staff, governors, current and past parents and old girls.

 The Development Board are delighted to be part of these exciting plans and to be actively fundraising to protect our history and embrace the future.
 We will be keeping everyone updated on the specific projects currently being planned.